KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ![WhatsApp Status Checker](static/images/WhatsApp%20Status%20Checker.png)

-WhatsApp Status Checker continuously views a specific contact status as soon as it is uploaded, send you a message about the status type(Image, Video, Text, or  Audio) and the time at which it was viewed OR alternatively always monitor the specific contact status and notify you if a status is uploaded.
-You get notified every 30minutes, 1hour, 3hours or 6 hours depending on your choice.
+WhatsApp Status Checker is a high-performance tool designed to continuously monitor and interact with WhatsApp statuses.
+It can automatically view a specific contact's status (Images, Videos, Text, or Audio) as soon as they are uploaded, ensuring every update is registered as "viewed" even on slow internet connections.
+Alternatively, it can function in a notification-only mode, alerting you via WhatsApp at your preferred intervals (30m, 1h, 3h, 6h).

 > _**NOTE:** WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe._